ARUtools/ARUtools/README.md

 <!-- badges: end -->

 The goal of ARUtools is to facilitate the processing of ARU data and subsampling of recordings.
-It remains a development version for now.
-What this means for you as a user is that function names and variable names may change between versions and some functions may become defunct.
+Parse Autonomous Recording Unit (ARU) data and for sub-sampling recordings.
+Extract Metadata from your recordings, select a subset of recordings for interpretation, and prepare files for processing on the ‘WildTrax’ <https://wildtrax.ca/> platform.
+Read and process metadata from recordings collected using the SongMeter and BAR-LT types of ARUs.

 ## Installation

 The easiest way to install ARUtools is with

 ``` r
 install.packages("ARUtools")
 ```